 When you read that Oprah allegedly bought thousands of copies of Eckhart Tolle’s The Power of Now to give away to her friends and family, you know it must be good.
 This spiritual self-help guide helps discover your true being, detaches yourself from the shackles of the ego.
 Over 2 million copies have been sold worldwide and so far it‘s been translated into over 30 languages.

 16. Think and Grow Rich by Napoleon Hill

 In this landmark bestselling book you‘ll find money-making principles, secrets and rules of thumb for how to get rich.
 The distilled wisdom that unfolds on the pages of this book comes from more than forty millionaires and other successful men from all areas of life; all diligently researched and compiled by Napoleon Hill.

 17. The 4-Hour Workweek by Timothy Ferriss

 The New York Times bestselling author Timothy Ferriss wrote this book as a step-by-step guide on how to achieve a luxuriously healthy lifestyle that balances work and personal life, by working just 4 hours per week.
 His bold claim comes from experience, he went from earning $40,000/year, working 80 hours a week, to earning $40,000 a month by clocking in 4 hours a week.
-Read the book to find out how.
+As one of the top leadership books from the last few years, it's worth a read to find out how.